jvierine/chirpsounder2/README.md

 --progress /dev/shm/hf25/cha /data_out/hf25/ ; sleep 1 ; done
 ```

-2) configure by copying the example1.ini configuration file (make sure you have the right center frequency, sample-rate, data directory, and channel name)
+2) configure by copying the example1.ini to e.g., configuration.ini.
+Edit the file to make sure you have the right center frequency, sample-rate, data directory, and channel name.
+I've only tested 25 MHz sample-rate and 12.5 MHz center-frequency so far.
 ```
 [config]